-In November 2022, in its consideration of 2023 compensation for the NEOs, the Compensation Committee reviewed a competitive benchmarking study prepared by Meridian.
+In November 2023, in its consideration of 2024 compensation for the NEOs, the Compensation Committee reviewed a competitive benchmarking study prepared by Meridian.
 The benchmarking study provided market data for each of the NEOs, reflecting pay rates for similar positions among a group of general industry companies (the "Peer Comparator Group").
 The Compensation Committee used the competitive benchmark study as a reference point for assessing the overall competitiveness of our executive compensation program.

-At the request of the Compensation Committee, Meridian developed the Peer Comparator Group for 2023 by reviewing a diversified group of companies that participated in the Equilar Executive Compensation Survey.
+At the request of the Compensation Committee, Meridian developed the Peer Comparator Group for 2024 by reviewing a diversified group of companies that participated in the Equilar Executive Compensation Survey.
 Meridian developed the Peer Comparator Group based on company size parameters.
 The Compensation Committee believes this approach reflects an objective and credible methodology and results in an effective working range of competitive compensation benchmarks that appropriately considers the overall complexity of SCI's business model.
-For example, the Company sells preneed contracts (approximately \$2.6 billion in 2023) that are substantially deferred into its growing backlog that will be recognized as future revenue at the time of need or when the services and merchandise are provided.
-These preneed contracts are administered by the Company over long periods of time, and the Company oversees the management and administration of approximately \$8.1 billion in trust assets and related receivables, the earnings of which are typically deferred under GAAP.
-In addition, executive management oversees a peoplecentric business of 25,000 employees, including approximately 3,800 preneed sales personnel whose production may not initially impact revenue under GAAP.
+For example, the Company sells preneed contracts (approximately \$2.6 billion in 2024) that are substantially deferred into its growing backlog that will be recognized as future revenue at the time of need or when the services and merchandise are provided.
+These preneed contracts are administered by the Company over long periods of time, and the Company oversees the management and administration of approximately \$8.9 billion in trust assets and related receivables, the earnings of which are typically deferred under GAAP.
+In addition, executive management oversees a people-centric business of 25,000 employees, including approximately 3,600 preneed sales personnel whose production may not initially impact revenue under GAAP.
 The Compensation Committee reviews the methodology and composition of the Peer Comparator Group annually and may consider modification to the methodology or source of data, as warranted.

-The Peer Comparator Group used to inform 2023 pay decisions comprised 166 companies set forth in Annex B in this Proxy Statement, against which SCI is positioned near or above the median in terms of revenue, market capitalization, and enterprise value.
-The Peer Comparator Group does not include two direct industry competitors, Park Lawn Corporation and Carriage Services, Inc., as neither company met the relevant financial criteria for inclusion.
+The Peer Comparator Group used to inform 2024 pay decisions comprised 166 companies set forth in Annex B in this Proxy Statement, against which SCI is positioned near or above the median in terms of revenue, market capitalization, and enterprise value.
+The Peer Comparator Group does not include Carriage Services, Inc., a direct industry competitor, as it did not meet the relevant financial criteria for inclusion.